ibm-cloud-docs/containers/cs_images.md

 ## Deprecated: Using a registry token to deploy containers from an {{site.data.keyword.registrylong_notm}} image
 {: #namespace_token}

 You can deploy containers to your cluster from an IBM-provided public image or a private image that is stored in your namespace in {{site.data.keyword.registrylong_notm}}.
-Existing clusters use a registry [token](https://www.ibm.com/cloud/blog/announcements/announcing-end-of-ibm-cloud-container-registry-support-for-registry-and-uaa-tokens){: external} that is stored in a cluster image Pull Secret to authorize access to pull images from the `registry.bluemix.net` domain names.
+Existing clusters use a registry [token](https://www.ibm.com/cloud/blog/announcements/announcing-end-of-ibm-cloud-container-registry-support-for-registry-and-uaa-tokens){: external} that is stored in a cluster image pull secret to authorize access to pull images from the `registry.bluemix.net` [domain names](/docs/Registry?topic=Registry-registry_overview#registry_regions).
 {:shortdesc}

-For clusters that were created before **1 July 2019**, non-expiring registry tokens and secrets were automatically created for both the [nearest regional registry and the global registry](/docs/Registry?topic=Registry-registry_overview#registry_regions).
-The global registry securely stores public, IBM-provided images that you can refer to across your deployments instead of having different references for images that are stored in each regional registry.
-The regional registry securely stores your own private Docker images.
-The tokens are used to authorize read-only access to any of your namespaces that you set up in {{site.data.keyword.registrylong_notm}} so that you can work with these public (global registry) and private (regional registry) images.

-Each token must be stored in a Kubernetes image pull secret so that it is accessible to a Kubernetes cluster when you deploy a containerized app.
-When your cluster is created, {{site.data.keyword.containerlong_notm}} automatically stores the tokens for the global (IBM-provided public images) and regional registries in Kubernetes image pull secrets.
 The image pull secrets are added to the `default` Kubernetes namespace, the `kube-system` namespace, and the list of secrets in the `default` service account for those namespaces.
+By using this initial setup, you can deploy containers from any image that is available in a namespace in your {{site.data.keyword.cloud_notm}} account into the **default** namespace of your cluster.
+To deploy a container into other namespaces of your cluster, or to use an image that is stored in another {{site.data.keyword.cloud_notm}} region or in another {{site.data.keyword.cloud_notm}} account, you must [create your own image pull secret for your cluster](/docs/containers?topic=containers-registry#other).

 This method of using a token to authorize cluster access to {{site.data.keyword.registrylong_notm}} for the `registry.bluemix.net` domain names is deprecated.
 Before tokens become unsupported, update your deployments to [use the API key method](/docs/containers?topic=containers-registry#cluster_registry_auth) to authorize cluster access to the new `icr.io` registry domain names.
 {: deprecated}